ucscXena/ux-resource-for-ucsc-genomics-institute/best-practices/basic-visual-design.md

-# Basic Design Principles
+# Basic Visual Design Principles

-Design is a complex topic.
+Visual design is a complex topic.
 It pulls from a long history of studies of human psychology, sociology, and human computer interaction.
 However, it's not necessary to dive deep into topic to be able to take advantage of some these results.

-## Goals of Design
+## Goals of Visual Design

-There are **three** goals for design
+There are **three** goals for visual design

 1. **Guide people**: convey structure, relative importance and relationships
 2. **Pace the interaction**: draw people in, help orient, provide hooks for diving deeper